joshcodd/volume-rendering/README.md

 # CT Scan Renderer

-An application to render CT scans and view the data using various techniques, including:
+An application to render computerized tomography (CT or CAT) scans and view the data using various techniques, including:
 * Normal CT rendering
 * Slice by slice viewing
 * Maximum Intensity Projection